mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/V_Framework_Custom_Weapons.md

 | `rangeUIMult` | R&D menu range. |
 | `spreadMaxMult` | Maximum bloom. |
 | `percentOverride` | Unknown; copy a suitable vanilla value. |

+Multipliers are **not** limited to the engine's native `2.55` ceiling: values like `fireRateMult = 5.0` work - the engine applies its part, and the framework applies the remainder to the assembled gun at setup.

 ---